GoronwyPrice/CodeClubScratchModuleA/README.md

 # CodeClubScratchModuleA
 These files are Scratch .SB3 files, that I produced using Scratch (version 3),  based on the Raspberry Pi Code Club (CC) Module Projects.
+I have also used: 20 Games To Create With Scratch by Max Wainewright (QED Publishing 2016).

 How to load a SB3 Scratch file into a Scratch WebPage (version 3) (Windows 10.1)

-Internet Browser:               scratch.mit.edu/projects/editor

-There is no need to SignIn, but you can if you want to.
-This web-link creates a base/empty Scratch project and a menu toolbar, and File is one of the items on the tool bar.

-Click on File and select:       Load from the computer.
-Navigate to your SB3 Scratch file and select the file.
-This will upload the SB3 Scratch file.

-Digression
+Internet Browser          http://scratch.mit.edu/          Create            Close Tutorial          Sign In       file name box is:   Untitled       File menu/tab/toolBar and Load from your computer        Navigate to your sb3 file and Open           scratch.mit.edu says:     Replace contents of the current project

-You might have the message: scratch.mit.edu says:  Replace contents of the current project?
-OK or Cancel.
-This probably occurs if you are signedIn to Scratch.
-Your current project should be a base/empty Scratch project and unimportant.
+NB Your current project should be a base/empty Scratch project and unimportant.
 So click on OK to upload your SB3 file.
 If your current project is not a base/empty Scratch project and is important then click on Cancel and ensure that the current project has been saved in Scratch and try again, selecting OK this time

+file name box is:    has name of your file          This indicates thatthe SB3 Scratch file has been upload.

 End of How to load a SB3 Scratch file ...